Canada-Brazil relations

 Democracy and human rights

 Canada and Brazil maintain a sustained dialogue on human rights issues.
-Canada also continues to advance and promote human rights in Brazil, including through local initiatives advancing the rights and empowerment of women and girls, LGBTQ2, Indigenous Peoples, and migrants.
+Canada also continues to advance and promote human rights in Brazil, including through local initiatives advancing the rights and empowerment of women and girls, 2SLGBTQ+, Indigenous Peoples, and migrants.

-In October 2023, Brazil joined Canada as a member of the Equal Rights Coalition (ERC) which seeks to advance 2SLGBTQI+ rights globally, and in December 2023, Canada and Brazil released a joint statement on a forthcoming Partnership on Racial Equity and Inclusion.
+In October 2023, Brazil joined Canada as a member of the Equal Rights Coalition (ERC) which seeks to advance 2SLGBTQI+ rights globally and, in December 2023, Canada and Brazil released a joint statement on a forthcoming Partnership on Racial Equity and Inclusion.

 Mobility